Michael Jackson's Moonwalker

 Contents

-The game is based on the Smooth Criminal segment of Michael Jackson’s Moonwalker, following Jackson in suit and fedora through stages based on his different music videos as he rescues children from the drug dealer Mr. Big.[15]
+The game is based on the Smooth Criminal segment of the film Michael Jackson's Moonwalker, following Michael Jackson in suit and fedora through stages based on his different music videos as he rescues children from the drug dealer Mr. Big.[16]

 Gameplay

-In certain levels, rescuing a certain child first triggers a comet to fall from the sky that can be grabbed, briefly transforming Michael into the giant robot from the movie and giving him the abilities of flight, eye lasers, and homing missiles.
-Jackson also automatically changes into this form for the penultimate showdown with Mr. Big's henchmen.
-In the Sega Mega Drive version, Jackson additionally transforms into a spaceship for the final battle, which consists of a flight simulator-like minigame.[15]
+In certain levels, rescuing a certain child first triggers a shooting star to fall from the sky that can be grabbed, briefly transforming Michael into the giant robot from the movie.
+In this form, he can fly with , shoot eye lasers with (which can be directed downward by holding while firing), and shoot homing missiles with (which cost Star Power).
+The form lasts for about thirty seconds, during which Michael is invulnerable to most attacks from enemies (but can still be harmed by the laser guns that some of them wield) and can see hiding children.
+Michael automatically changes into this form for the penultimate showdown with Mr. Big's henchmen.
+Michael additionally transforms into a spaceship for the final battle, which consists of a flight simulator-like minigame.

 Rounds